Understanding Your Green Card Priority Date: Parsing the Visa Bulletin and Predicting Your Green Card Arrival

 Beginning of Fiscal Year: At the start of the fiscal year (October), a new supply of visa numbers becomes available, which often moves cut-off dates significantly forward again.

 Visa Bulletin retrogression is a mechanism to manage visa demand and ensure compliance with annual limits.
-It is more likely to occur towards the end of the fiscal year (especially in the July, August and September Visa Bulletins) when visa numbers for that years are running low.
+It is more likely to occur towards the end of the fiscal year (especially in the July, August and September Visa Bulletins) when visa numbers for that year are running low.
+Employment based adjustment cases can be particularly affected by retrogression, as their ability to proceed depends on visa availability.

 Can You Time Your Case Based on This Month's Visa Bulletin?